pantheon-systems/documentation/source/content/guides/object-cache/05-troubleshoot-object-cache.md

 Redis busy errors are caused by large amounts of cached data.
 Setting the Minimum cache lifetime prevents `flushVolatile` from being called, which only happens when cron runs, and results in the Redis busy error.
 Drupal instructs Redis to dump cached items that are `CACHE_TEMPORARY` (versus `PERM` or a specified time) when cron runs, which causes the busy error on large cache sets.
 Review [Drupal's documentation](https://www.drupal.org/project/redis/issues/2538902) for more information.

-Refer to the [Minimum Cache Lifetime](https://pantheon.io/docs/drupal-cache#minimum-cache-lifetime) section of the [Drupal Performance and Caching Settings](https://pantheon.io/docs/drupal-cache) documentation for more information about this setting.
+Refer to the [Minimum Cache Lifetime](/drupal-cache#minimum-cache-lifetime) section of the [Drupal Performance and Caching Settings](/drupal-cache) documentation for more information about this setting.

 ### Cannot Activate the Redis Plugin for WordPress

-WP Redis is a drop-in plugin that should only be loaded using the installation methods above.
+WP Redis is a drop-in plugin that should only be loaded using the installation methods in [Enable Object Cache](/guides/object-cache/enable-object-cache).
 No activation is required.

 ### RedisException: Redis server went away